Jessica-ovabor/JessiPress/README.md

-Thanks for reading! much love from JezzyBlog :blue_heart:
+Thanks for reading! much love from Jessium :blue_heart: